Choose the Right Scan Settings

 |Medium||Slow||Default setting.
 Similar to point cloud data from Matterport Pro or Pro2 3D Camera.
 Satisfactory 3D mesh (Dollhouse View & OBJ file).|

 See note about density above.
-To use the point cloud in other applications, you can export the download the point cloud from the BLK360 device directly.
+To use the point cloud in other applications, you can download the point cloud from the BLK360 device directly.

 Capture with the BLK360

 When you are ready, tap CAPTURE 3D SCAN in the Capture app to begin scanning.

 For a scan to be part of a Matterport model, you must start the scan from the Matterport Capture app.
 You can tap the physical power button on the back of the BLK360 to capture a scan, but it will not be part of a Matterport model.

 While the device is scanning, be sure to get out of the way so you are not included in the 2D panorama or the 3D data.
 Scans with the Leica BLK360 can take from 3 to 15 minutes depending on the HDR and Scan Density settings.

 You will hear a sound when the device is finished scanning.
 Data will automatically transfer from the device to your iPad, and the minimap will update accordingly.